 - 87. By joining the Post Office network, Postmasters get access to a wide range of benefits that would be very difficult for them to procure independently.
-The key benefits are as follows: - Postmasters get the right to use Post Office's brand, which immediately gives their business credibility without needing to build up its own goodwill. - Postmasters are able to sell wider range of products than a small business would normally be able to sell.
-Post Office negotiates all the terms with its clients for the sale of client products.
-Without these often long term and complex framework agreements, small business owners would need to contract directly with each client to provide these services which I think would be practically impossible for them to do. - 87.3 Post Office provides the cash and stock needed to conduct transactions.
-It does this on an unsecured basis12 and therefore the Postmaster has no working capital requirements for branch trading.
-Given that the average branch is holding around
+The key benefits are as follows: - 87.1 Postmasters get the right to use Post Office's brand, which immediately gives their business credibility without needing to build up its own goodwill.
+The presence of a Post Office, its brand and the wide range of products offered attracts customers.
+This increases footfall to the Postmaster's retail offering and has the potential to increase the profits on the retail side of the business. - 87.2 The Postmaster gets a source of revenue in the form of remuneration from Post Office.
+Postmasters receive fixed monthly remuneration and/ or variable remuneration according to the volumes of sales of products in branch.
+The amount and structure of remuneration has changed over time but broadly speaking larger branches receive more remuneration.
+The Witness Statement of Nick Beal discusses Postmaster's remuneration in more detail. - 87.3 Postmasters are able to sell a wider range of products than a small business would normally be able to sell.
+Post Office negotiates all the terms with its Clients for the sale of products.
+Without these often long term and complex framework agreements, small business owners would need to contract directly with each Client to provide these services, which I think would be practically impossible for them to do. - 87.4 Post Office provides the cash and stock needed to conduct transactions.
+It does this on an unsecured basis and therefore the Postmaster has no working capital requirements for branch trading.
+Given that the average branch is holding around £XX in cash, I doubt that many Postmasters would have the financial means to fund this working capital. - 87.5 Post Office provides the IT equipment needed to conduct customer transactions and maintain the branch accounts, including Horizon, printers, barcode scanners and chip and pin machines.
+It also provides the back-end IT infrastructure that connects each branch with Post Office's Clients.
+I do not believe that a small business owner could put this infrastructure in place on their own.

-12 Where the Postmaster is a company, Post Office may require a shareholder or director guarantee.
+$^{12}$ Where the Postmaster is a company, Post Office may require a shareholder or director guarantee.